-First Semester Paper I: Cell Biology Taper 1.
-Cen biology type] will be ba per will have 5 questions of equal marks.
-First question [Multiple choice type or short answer used on all units [complete syllabus] with no internal choice, whereas remaining questions will be g internal choice within each unit.
+material July 2017 - December 2017 M.Sc.
+Bioscience First Semester Paper I: Cell Biology covering whole answered in two answered in about er will have questions divided into four sections, A, B, C & D. Section A will have 20 MCQ of 1 mark each syllabus.
+Section B will have 8 very short answer questions, two from each unit, of 2 marks each to be to three lines.
+Section C will have 8 questions, two from each unit, of 3 marks each.
+The question has to be at 75 words.
+Section D will have 4 questions, one from each unit with internal choice, of 5 marks each.
+The e answered in about 150 words.
 Unit-I Molecular organization of membranes- asymmetrical organization of lipids, proteins and carbohydrates.
 Osmosis, ion channels, membrane pumps and electrical properties of membranes.
 Active transport by ATP-powered pumps: types, properties and mechanisms.
-Unit-II Transport of proteins into mitochondria, chloroplast and endoplasmic reticulum.
+Unit-II I Transport of proteins into mitochondria, chloroplast and endoplasmic reticulum.
 Transport of proteins into and out of nucleus.
 Transport by vesicle formation: exocytosis, endocytosis and its molecular mechanism.
 Unit-III Cell signaling: Signaling via G-protein linked and enzyme linked cell surface receptors, MAP kinase pathways.
 Eukaryotic cell division cycle: different phases and molecular events, regulation and control of cell cycle.
 Apoptosis.
 Oncogenes and tumor suppressor genes: viral and cellular Oncogenes, retinoblastoma, E2F and p53 proteins.
 Unit-IV Organization of chromosomes: Structure of chromosomes, centromere and telomere.
 States of chromosomes during cell cycle.
 Mitotic chromosome.
 Organization of genes in chromosomes Banding pattern of chromosomes.
 Lampbrush and Polytene chromosomes.
 Chromatin, nucleosomes, DNA packaging, heterochromatin and euchromatin.
-Lab Course: 1.
+Lab Course • 1.
 Study of chromosome behaviour during Mitosis and meiosis (Onion / Garlic root tips, Onion buds, human lymphocytes, rat or bird testis /grass hopper testis or any other materials).
 2. Calculation of mitotic index in growing Onion / Garlic root tips 3.
 Squash preparation: Polytene chromosome (in chironomus / Drosophila or other insect salivary gland) and Barr body (in buccal epithelial cells).
 4. Demonstration of secretory granules in the salivary gland cells of insect.
 5. Demonstration of mitochondria by vital staining.
 6. Study of permanent slides.
 7. Estimation of DNA 8.
 Estimation of RNA 9.
 Sub-cellular fractionation and marker enzymes 10.
 Identification of biomolecules in different tissues by histochemical techniques 11.
-Preparation of mitotic plate by carmine squashing method and phase identification.
-12. Demonstration of the nuclear matrix networks in onion cells.
+Preparation of the nuclear matrix networks in onion cells.
 13. Study of the effect of chemical agents on chromosomes plant cells.
 14. Isolation of protoplast, measurement of cell density plating efficiency.
 15. Preparation of Karyotype of metaphase plate.
-16. Preparation of Meiotic plate and determination of phases.
-17. Computation of Chaisma frequency and Terminalization of phases.
-18. Micrometry and Camera Lucida drawings.
-Recommend led Books H Lodish et al. Molecular Cell Biology

-B Alberts et al. Essential Cell Biology H Lodish et al. Molecular Cell Biology (Lodish, Molecular Cell Biology) B Alberts et al. Molecular Biology of the Cell G Karp Cell and Molecular Biology: Concepts and experiments
+16. Preparation of Meiotic plate and determination of phases.17.
+Computation of Chaisma frequency and Terminalization of phases.18.
+Micrometry and Camera Lucida drawings.
+Recommended Books H Lodish et al. Molecular Cell Biology B Alberts et al. Essential Cell Biology H Lodish et al. Molecular Cell Biology (Lodish, Molecular Cell Biology) B Alberts et al. Molecular Biology of the Cell G Karp Cell and Molecular Biology: Concepts and experiments